-Irish Life Health use the Standard Formula to calculate the Solvency Capital Requirement ("SCR"), which is the amount of capital the company must hold under Solvency II regulations.
-As part of the annual ORSA process the Board evaluates the risk profile of the business based on the assumptions the underlying Standard Formula.
+Irish Life Health uses the Standard Formula to calculate the Solvency Capital Requirement ("SCR"), which is the amount of capital the company must hold under Solvency II regulations.
+As part of the annual ORSA process the Board evaluates the risk profile of the business compared to the risk profile assumed by EIOPA when calibrating the Standard Formula.
 This tests whether the use of the Standard Formula is appropriate for Irish Life Health's business.
-The assessment carried out in 2017 indicated that the Standard Formula is appropriate for Irish Life Health.
+The assessment carried out in 2018 indicated that the Standard Formula is appropriate for Irish Life Health.